bluemania/wow_auctions/README.md

 ## About the project

-This project helps users automate the decision making required to make profit on the World of Warcraft classic auction house.
+Pricer for WoW Auction is a command line tool to helps users automate the decision making required to make profit on the World of Warcraft classic auction house.
 It does so by reading addon data, using historical pricing information from [booty bay](bootybaygazette.com), and user specified preference, to calculate policies.
 These policies take all available information to produce optimal actions for items, i.e. buying volume, selling low, selling high and crafting.
 The policies overwrite the addon data, so that upon re-entering the game, the interface is ready to enact the optimal actions.